notAlex2/Evolution-of-Image-Classification/README.md

 data, to inquire into methods for optimizing model performance in respect of image classification.

 ## About this Repository
 Refer to the report in this repository.
-This repository also contains code supporting our report.
+This repository also contains supporting notebooks.

 ## Team:
 * Alexander Peplowski